perrochon/gb/ROADMAP.md

 XML resources (e.g. text_version) are in snake case, like most Android code.
 This looks weird in Kotlin when accessed as variables (e.g. text_version.text = "1.1.1"), but it also makes it clear this is not a regular variable, but an XML layout element.
-* Get rid of FindViewById in Fragments and global stuff

 ## Code Quality
 * Turn colors to proper resource strings.
 Then parse them once.